Basic DCP Job Tutorial (Node.js)

 /* JOB App ... */

-initSync() is primarily intended for quick prototyping or environments where top-level await is not available.
+initSync() is primarily intended for quick prototyping or environments where top-level await isn’t available.

-The input set is an array of enumerable values (e.g., integers, strings, objects, images).
+The input set is an array of enumerable values (for example, integers, strings, objects, images).
 Each element in the array is treated as an independent input datum and processed in parallel by DCP workers.

 In this example, the input set is an array of characters derived from the string "yelling!".